Stellar theory for flag complexes: Stellar theory: edges suffice

 \section{Stellar theory: edges suffice}

-\begin{corollary}(Alexander, \cite[Corollary 10:2d]{Alexander1930}) If $\Delta$ and $\Gamma$ are PL-homeomorphic simplicial complexes, then they are connected by a sequence of edge subdivisions and their inverses. \end{corollary} We give a proof based on Proposition \ref{prop:br}, whose advantage we explained in the introduction.
+\begin{corollary}(Alexander, \cite[Corollary 10:2d]{Alexander1930}) If $\Delta$ and $\Gamma$ are PL homeomorphic simplicial complexes, then they are connected by a sequence of edge subdivisions and their inverses. \end{corollary} We give a proof based on Proposition \ref{prop:br}, whose advantage we explained in the introduction.

-\begin{proof} By Theorem \ref{thm:stellar} we can assume that $\Gamma$ is obtained from $\Delta$ by a stellar subdivision at a face $F$.
+\begin{proof} By Theorem \ref{thm:stellar} it suffices to prove the case where $\Gamma$ is obtained from $\Delta$ by a stellar subdivision at a face $F$.